one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Creating-a-WVD-Master-Image.md

 1. Click on **Go to resource** once the deployment is complete.
 2. RDP into your **GoldenImage** VM and run Windows update.
+3. Download and apply anu updates, reboot as needed.

 ## Exercise 3 - Run the Automated Prepare WVD Image Script